ChukwuemekaAham/ChukwuemekaAham/README.md

 <br/>

-- 🔭 I’m currently engineering a web-based project for **Nkponani Limited ( the Nobus Cloud company )** and assist in multi-cloud DevOps/Infrastructure Support for workloads on Google Cloud Platform, AWS, Azure, Digital Ocean and Nobus.
+- 🔭 I’m currently engineering a web-based project for **Nkponani Limited ( the Nobus Cloud company )**
 - 🌱 I’m currently learning **MLOps on DataTalks Club (Zoomcamp 2024 Cohort)** and **Google Cloud Platform**
 - 👯 I’m looking to collaborate on project within the **Cloud Computing Space**, as well as gain invites for hands-on workshop training.